guimouraO1/Goes16-Processamento-cpa/README.md

 ## Processamento.py

-Features
+## Code Structure

+The code is highly modularized for ease of maintenance and extensibility.
+Below, we detail the key functionalities of the code:

+### Directory Configuration

-- The file ```dirs.py``` defines input, output and temporary directories where images will be read, processed and stored.
+- The `dirs.py` file defines input, output, and temporary directories where images will be read, processed, and stored.

+### Band Processing Control

-- A dictionary called ```bands``` is created that represents the processing status of each image band.
+- A dictionary called `bands` is created to represent the processing status of each image band.
 Initially, all bands are marked as unprocessed (False).

+### Log Configuration and Time Tracking

-- The ```conf_log``` function is called to configure logging.
-Next, the start variable is initialized to record the moment the script starts.
+- The `conf_log` function is called to configure log generation.
+Next, the `start` variable is initialized to record the script's start time.

+### Checking for New Images

-- The ``` checarImagens```  function is called to check if there are new images to process.
-The band dictionary is updated to reflect this information.
+- The `checar_imagens` function is called to check if there are new images to be processed.
+The `bands` dictionary is updated to reflect this information.

+### Image Processing

-- If there is at least one new image to process (any band with True value in the dictionary), the ```processing``` function is called to perform image processing.
+- If there is at least one new image to process (any band with a True value in the dictionary), the `processamento_das_imagens` function is called to perform image processing.

-- Image processing is performed, considering specific variables (`br` and `sp`).
-- Which causes the band to be processed for both variables.
+### Storage of Processed Images

-- Processed images will be stored in the output directory (`dir_out`).
+- Processed images are stored in the output directory (`dir_out`).

+### Removal of Processed Images

-- After processing, the function ```removeImagens``` is called to remove arq.nc that have already been processed from dir_in.
+- After processing, the `remover_imagens` function is called to remove the `.nc` files that have already been processed from the input directory (`dir_in`).

+### Product Quantity Control

-- The ```quantity_products``` function is called to control the quantity of products (images) to keep for producing an animated GIF.
+- The `quantity_products` function is called to control the quantity of products (images) to be retained for producing an animated GIF.

+### Creation of Animated GIF

-- Then the ```process_gif``` function is called to create an animated GIF from the processed images.
+- Next, the `process_gif` function is called to create an animated GIF from the processed images.

+### Sending Processed Products

-- The ```send_products``` sends the processed images to a specific site (cpa.unicamp.br).
+- The `send_products` function sends the processed images to a specific site (cpa.unicamp.br).

-- If there are no new images to process, messages are written to the log indicating that there are no images to process.
+### Closing the Log and Execution Time

-- The ```finalize_log_time``` function is called to close the log and record the end time of the script.
+- The `finalize_log_time` function is called to close the log and record the script's end time.

+---

 ---